 There’s no shame in losing your hair.
 You join the ranks of, well, every guy ever.
 However, we all experience hair loss differently: Some guys will lose everything on the crown by 20, whereas others get an extra 70 years with hair up top.
-Regardless of when it happens to you, it’s important to know that you aren’t at a loss of hairstyle options.
+Regardless of when it happens to you, it’s important to know that you aren’t at a loss for hairstyle options.
 It’s merely time for a new set of options.

-The five styles listed here provided by Boardroom Salon for Men grooming expert Lauren Rachel work with every kind of hair loss.
-Rather than try to cover up your lack of hair, they help you own it without making you look like a car salesman from the 1980s That’s the nice part of growing older: You might lose your hair, but you can still look as wise and charming as ever.
+The five styles listed here, provided by Boardroom Salon for Men grooming expert Lauren Rachel, work with every kind of hair loss.
+Rather than try to cover up your lack of hair, they help you own it, without making you look like a car salesman from the 1980s That’s the nice part of growing older: You might lose your hair, but you can still look as wise and charming as ever.